 Application owners should comply with the following requirements:

-This chapter explain how Visual Guard will help making your applications GDPR compliant.
+This chapter explains how Visual Guard will help

 Visual Guard adds security features inside your applications.